MichaK/leaflet-simple-csv/README.md

-leaflet-simple-csv SSL
+###leaflet-simple-csv SSL (DRAFT)###
+.
 I've made some changes to this sourcecode from perry so it will be possible to use it with SSL.

 Simple Leaflet map template for putting points on a map.